FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 “It is a knight’s duty to better this fallen world.” -Maximus, Fallout

-Right now, Maximus is Don Quixote, the earnest and delusional knight created by Cervantes.
-I think he wants to be the guy who is motivated by finding the truth or achieving freedom for all— and that may be his eventual path.
+Maximus wants to be the knight who is motivated by finding the truth or achieving freedom for all—and that may be his eventual path.

 Sagittarius rules religions, and Max is a true believer.
 He can’t quite comprehend the hypocrisy and cynicism around him.
-He is a little too flexible, easy to manipulate, and sways in the direction of the last person he spoke with, and he can’t stop acting independently.
+He is a little too flexible, easy to manipulate, and sways in the direction of the thoughts of the last person he spoke with.

 Capricorn is next month, so I’ll talk about Maximus more in-depth then.